dtfreemn/evaluator-react-redux/README.md

 ### Instructions to run on your machine
   eVALUEate is not currently deployed to the web.
 To run the frontend on your machine you should:
-  - clone this repository and run 'npm install'
+  - clone this repository and run 'yarn'
   - run a local server by running 'yarn start'

 ## License